Home

 However, the modern world of finance and financial innovation has also penetrated the world of Investment trust sectors as there are now hedge fund, venture capital and zero preference share trusts too.

-The classification of a company into a sector is generally made with regards to how money is invested.
-A company will usually fall into a sector if at least eighty percent of assets are invested in that area.
+The classification of a company into a sector is generally made with regards to how money is allocated.
+A company will usually fall into a sector if at least eighty percent of assets are allocated in that area.

-As one might imagine, this focus combined with the usual discount to NAV that most trusts perpetually suffer from can offer some interesting investment opportunities.
+As one might imagine, this focus combined with the usual discount to NAV that most trusts perpetually suffer from can offer some interesting value opportunities.

 For example - to be considered a Japanese Smaller Companies Investment Trust, a company would need to invest at least eighty percent of assets under management into shares of smaller sized Japanese firms.
 These would normally be firms which have a stock exchange listing.